 Under “Video”, hover over the box and click the Gear Icon on the right.

 Select “Insert from URL”.
 Use only “Insert from URL”.
 Most MP4 files will be larger than 1MB (too large to upload to the site).

-Paste in your YouTube video URL and click the blue button on the bottom-right that says “Insert into post”.
+Paste in your YouTube or Vimeo video URL and click the blue button on the bottom-right that says “Insert into post”.

 Click the green checkbox to save your edits for that YouTube video module.

 Be sure to click “Save Draft” often when editing your page.
 Changes made to modules in their settings popups are not applied to your page until you click “Save Draft” at the bottom-right of the page.